The "Last Universal Scientist" Takes Charge

 Compton recalled his visit to Columbia to invite Fermi into the Met Lab project: Fermi "stepping to the blackboard... worked out... simply and directly, the equation from which could be calculated the critical size of a chain-reaction sphere."

 Although uranium and graphite were the materials used at Met Lab, an actual bomb would need pure fissionable materials—pure uranium-235 or plutonium.
 Work continued on elements beyond uranium and on heavier elements.
 In March 1940, Glenn Seaborg (later chairman of the Atomic Energy Commission) co-discovered the transuranic element 94, plutonium.
-When it was isolated the following year, its plutonium-239 isotope promised to be more fissionable than uranium.
+When it was isolated in August 1942, its plutonium-239 isotope promised to be more fissionable than uranium.
 Compton, however, believed that electromagnetic separation of uranium-235, under study at Oak Ridge, would be the fastest route to building a bomb.

 - Eugene Wigner